jasonsbeer/Amiga-2000-EATX/README.md

 ADD SOME STUFF

 ## Assembling the Amiga 2000EATX
 This board makes use of suface mount devices.
 Lots of them.
 This is probably not a great project to learn how to solder SMD.
 The Amiga 2000 made use of a lot of decoupling capacitors and pullup/pulldown resistors.
 This is reflected in this project.
-You will need the Amiga custom IC's shown in Table 2 as well as a 64DIP 68000 processor.
-To my knowledge, the 64DIP 68000 is no longer manufactured, but they are relatively easy to find new old stock.
-Any speed should be fine as along as it is 8MHz or greater.
-All other components may be purchased from your favorite supply house.
+You will need to obtain the legacy IC's shown in Table 2.
+All other components may be purchased from your favorite electronics supply house.
 The BOM includes DigiKey part numbers for your reference.

 Notes:
 1. If you do not intend to use a bridgeboard or the ISA slots, you do not need to install the components shown in the ISA SUPPORT silk screen.